 - Which devices have reached critical battery levels?

-- Are any devices running hot?
+- Are any running at high temperatures?

 What We Used

 - Dataset 1 — NYC Taxi Trips.
-Built into every Databricks workspace at
+Sourced from

 dbw_pixel_demo.operations_domain. - Gold Layer —